SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 if the function's calculated access level does not match the contextual default.

-The example below defines a global function called ``someFunction()``, without providing a specific access level modifier for the function itself.
+The example below defines a global function called ``someFunction()``, without providing a specific access-level modifier for the function itself.
 You might expect this function to have the default access level of “internal”, but this is not the case.
 In fact, ``someFunction()`` will not compile as written below: